Introduction

 Holiday schedules fill up quickly, and you don’t have to say yes to everything.

 Tune into what feels supportive and decline invitations that leave you feeling stretched thin.
-Honoring your limits is an act of self-respect and one of the most powerful forms of self-care.
+Honoring your limits is an act of self-respect, self-compassion, and one of the most powerful forms of self-care.

-One practice I love is a heart-center check-in:
+One practice I love is the heart-center check-in:

-• Place your left hand over your heart
+- Bring your left palm over your heart center, then your right

-• Close your eyes and take three or slow deep breaths
+- Close your eyes and take three or more slow deep breaths

 Mindful Holiday Planning